Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.DefenderCloud.md

 Additionally, Microsoft Defender for Storage provides security extensions to analyze data stored within Storage Accounts:

-- Antimalware scanning of uploaded content in near real time, leveraging Microsoft Defender Antivirus capabilities.
+- Anti-malware scanning of uploaded content in near real time, leveraging Microsoft Defender Antivirus capabilities.
 - Sensitive data threat detection to find resources with sensitive data.

 Microsoft Defender for Storage can be enabled on a per subscription or per resource basis.
 Enabling at the subscription level is recommended because it protects current and future Storage Accounts.
-However, enabling at the resource level may be prefered for specific Storage Account to apply custom settings.
+However, enabling at the resource level may be preferred for specific Storage Account to apply custom settings.

 ## RECOMMENDATION